 If you tend to write in the same text-based style from post to post, try mixing it up.
 This could take the form of an infographic, video, survey, etc. For example, for one of our clients we introduced a survey in their blog and then created a special report and SlideShare from the survey results.
 This helped the firm ultimately gain media exposure including multiple TV appearances.
-On top of this, the SlideShare was shared more than 7,000 times.
+On top of this, the SlideShare was viewed more than 13,000 times.
 So remember to get creative and mix it up for greater audience engagement.

 7. Take Advantage of Newsjacking

 Newsjacking is the writing of blog posts based on topics in the news.
 When something hits the news, there is often a spike in search engine traffic related to the topic.
 This is an opportunity for your company to immediately publish a post with your own vantage point or unique perspective, enabling you to capture some of the increased interest from the search engines.
 The key here is to make sure that the topics are those that your target audience would be highly interested in.

 A more advanced technique for increasing leads is to interview experts and influencers in relevant industries.
 The benefit to you is that these individuals will promote the interview to their own networks, which can be sizable when dealing with market leaders and book authors, helping you to not only increase the awareness of your company, but also benefit from the implied endorsement of these influential individuals.

 9. Build a Team